-In February 2020, the Karuwhā team will take their annual journey to Waitangi.
-Why not consider joining us?
+In February 2021, the Karuwhā team will take their annual journey to Waitangi.
+Nau mai – join us!

 As New Zealanders, Waitangi sits at the heart of our identity.
 It’s where the Treaty was first signed; and it’s home to the people who welcomed New Zealand’s first Christian missionaries.
 The stories of Waitangi are our stories; they are your stories.

 Karuwhā Trust aims to help people experience the commemorations, and to form their own connection to this place.
 The people involved in Karuwha Trust have been making this journey for many years now.

 The four-day event is held over the Waitangi Commemorations and is an invitation to experience Waitangi first-hand: to serve alongside tāngata whenua, to visit significant sites, to spend time listening to stories of our past from Kaumatua and historians, and to seek a better understanding of our country.

 Registrations for 2021 will open in October.
 We take 150 people.

 - Visit Oihi Bay where Ruatara invited Samuel Marsden to preach his famous Christmas Day message in 1814